Church Court Records Online

 - Highland Council Archives: Inverness, Fort William, Wick

 - Scottish Borders Archive and Local History Centre: Hawick

 - Stirling Council Archives: Stirling

-Please contact the relevant archive for details of opening times and access.
+Please contact the relevant archive for further information regarding access.

 NRS has released church court records for general access online.
 The first releases of records (on the ScotlandsPeople website) have been baptism, marriage and burial registers from kirk session records for congregations of the Reformed Presbyterian Church, Original Secession Church (and subsequent secession churches), the Relief Church, and the Free Church which re-joined the Church of Scotland.
 A list of the congregations concerned can be found in the Church Registers guide on the ScotlandsPeople website.

 In March 2021, NRS launched a new service on ScotlandsPeople called Virtual Volumes, which comprised images of more than a million pages from around 6,000 volumes of kirk session and other court records of the Church of Scotland.
 You can search and browse the church court records for free and pay a small fee if you wish to save/download the images to your account.
 More records will be added during 2021-22.